• Skip to primary navigation

 adding more salt, then serving the peanuts

+2. After two hours of simmering, check for doneness.
+Fish out two or three from different areas in the pot.
+Crack the hull with your fingers and taste the legume.
 If they aren't soft enough, cover and let simmer for another hour.
 If they aren't salty enough add 2 tablespoons of salt and stir and simmer for another hour.
+Serve hot or cold and enjoy! (image 6)

-When you crack the hull open with your fingers, the peanuts inside should have swollen in size.
-There also should be brine inside the peanut shell, and the peanut should be soft when you chew it.
+• There also should be brine inside the peanut shell, and the peanut should be soft when you chew it.
 When you taste it, it should be salty enough for your taste preferences.

 Recipe FAQs